gap-packages/francy/js/README.md

 Francy supports renderers to be registered and thus producing different representations of graphs.
 The renderers can be swithed at any time using the user interface, by selecting `Settings > Renderers` in the main menu.

-Francy implements 2 renderers at the moment:
+Francy implements 3 renderers at the moment:

 1. D3 using D3 forces to get a representation of network graphs and charts.
 2. Graphviz using one of 'circo', 'dot', 'fdp', 'neato', 'osage', 'patchwork' or 'twopi' engines to get different representations.
+3. Vis networks.

 ## Usage